helium/HIP/0000-helium-mobile-service-provider.md

 The only drawback of this proposal is related to anti-gaming mechanism.
 In rare cases Hotspot Owners might not get rewarded for the data traffic they provide, when the Subscriber of unlimited plan uses all the rewardable data limited to 30Gb per 30-day billing cycle.

+## Unresolved Questions

+Staking mechanics for Service Providers on the Solana blockchain

 ## Dependencies

 Nova Labs has done most of the work necessary to launch the Helium Mobile carrier on the data offloading, customer tooling and support flows side.
 Launch of staking, Hotspot rewards, and other blockchain related functionality is dependent on the Solana migration.

+## Deployment Impact

+- Hotspot owners will start earning MOBILE rewards for the data transfer work.
+- Service Providers will be able to offload data traffic to the Helium Mobile Network and receive Service Provider rewards.
+- Subscribers to the Helium Mobile will be able to opt-in to earn MOBILE rewards for discovery mapping activity (provided [HIP79](https://github.com/helium/HIP/blob/main/0079-mobile-poc-mappers-rewards.md) passes).

 ## Success Metrics